Long-term Ocean Acidification Moorings

 Project Highlights

-Data from moorings can be paired with modeled data to help identify important natural mechanisms that can exacerbate OA.
-The figure at right shows direct surface measurements in the Bering Sea during the sea ice free months of April to October.
+The figure shows direct surface measurements in the Bering Sea during the sea ice free months of April to October compared to modeled daily values (Pilcher et al., 2025).
 The Bering Sea shelf is a wide (>600 km), relatively shallow (<100m) continental shelf with high productivity.
 Since the region covers the harvest grounds for the largest US fishery, understanding the habitat and changes in this region is crucial for fishery sustainability.
 Due to the physical characteristics of the shelf, there is high confidence in projecting modeled data across the majority of the shelf with limited observations.
+Darren Pilcher and Natalie Monacci work together to share the latest observations and model output with the North Pacific Fisheries Management Council through the NOAA Ecosystem Status Reports (ESR) for the eastern Bering Sea.

 Funding Sources & Partners